Travel And Re-Entry In The US

 Travel within the U.S. and U.S. Territories:

-It is advisable to have all of your travel documents with you (I-20, passport, visa, I-94, EAD if on OPT) especially if traveling by commercial airlines.
+It is advisable to have all of your travel documents with you (I-20/DS-2019, passport, visa, I-94, EAD if on OPT) especially if traveling by commercial airlines.

 Automatic Revalidation of Visa:

-Under certain circumstances, an F-1 student with an expired visa may re-enter the U.S. if traveling to Canada, Mexico or adjacent islands other than Cuba (contiguous territory) after an absence of less than 30 days.
-The student must have a valid passport, a properly endorsed I-20 and the original I-94 card reflecting F-1 status and marked by DHS for D/S (duration of status).
+Under certain and very specific circumstances, an F-1 or J-1 visa holder with an expired visa may re-enter the U.S. if traveling to Canada, Mexico, Bahamas, Bermuda, or any of the US adjacents islands (except Cuba) after an absence of less than 30 days.
+The student must have a valid passport, a properly endorsed I-20/DS-2019 and the original I-94 card reflecting F-1/J-1 status and marked by DHS for D/S (duration of status).
 Students should consult with the International Programs Office before attempting this and ask for a letter explaining this regulation.
+Please carefully read the eligibility criteria on the U.S. Department of State website before you decide to use this exception.

 This benefit is NOT available for citizens of Iran, Iraq, Syria, Libya, Sudan, North Korea, and Cuba.

 Any nonimmigrant (not just someone from the countries listed above) who chooses to apply for a new visa while in contiguous territory must be prepared to wait for background checks as necessary.
 Should the application for a new visa be denied, the person will not be eligible for automatic revalidation of visa.
 For a student that means that you would be unable to enter the U.S. in student status to continue your education without returning to your home country to obtain the proper visa.
-(Note: once you have been refused a visa, it may become more difficult to obtain a future one, so students should consider very carefully before attempting to obtain a visa outside of their home country.)
+Do not attempt this if you are in OPT or STEM OPT (Note: once you have been refused a visa, it may become more difficult to obtain a future one, so students should consider very carefully before attempting to obtain a visa outside of their home country.)

 Travel to Countries Other Than Your Home Country/Country of Citizenship